PeteGoo/tcSlackBuildNotifier/README.md

 From the Slack tab on the Project or Build Configuration page, add a new Slack Notification and you're away!

 ![Sample Build Configuration](https://raw.github.com/petegoo/tcSlackBuildNotifier/master/docs/build-slack-config.png)

+- Remember to put the # in front of the channel name if applicable.